khofstetter94/khofstetter94.github.io/class-201/201-class-06-reading-notes.md

   - getElementsByTagName('tagname')
   - querySelectorAll('css selector')

-- Ways to select an element from a NodeList (both require the index number ofthe element you want):
+- Ways to select an element from a NodeList (both require the index number of the element you want):
   - the item() method
   - array syntax

 - You can also select elements using class attributes, tag name, or CSS selectors

-- In a NodeList, you can use a **for loop** to loop through each node in the collection and apply the same statments to each
+- In a NodeList, you can use a **for loop** to loop through each node in the collection and apply the same statements to each

 - Select an element in relation to an different element node using one of these 5 properties - **parentNode**, **previousSibling**, **nextSibling**, **firstChild**, **lastchild**